NetBSD/src/usr.bin/xlint/lint1/README.md

 * It does not build an AST of the statements of a function, therefore it cannot reliably analyze the control flow in a single function.
-* It does not store the control flow properties of functions, therefore it cannot relate argument nullability with the return value.
+* It does not store the control flow properties of functions, therefore it cannot relate parameter nullability with the return value.
 * It does not have information about functions, except for their prototypes, therefore it cannot relate them across translation units.
 * It does not store detailed information about complex data types, therefore